twilio-professional-services/function-flex-outbound-sms/README.md

       * Used in our Function to create a unique identifier for the chat channel Identity parameter
 3. Click Save at the bottom of the window if the button is enabled

+## Deploy the Function
+Click the Deploy All button from the Function editor, and wait for the deploy to complete.
 ## Create Direct to Task Flex Flow
 Flex Flows define how messages intended to reach the Flex UI should be handled.
 You can see your Flex Flows in the Twilio Console at Flex -> [Messaging](https://www.twilio.com/console/flex/numbers).